 Your water heater has an electronic diagnostic system built into it.
 When the water heater finds a problem, it displays an error code in the LED display on the remote control.
-The chart on the next page lists the error codes along with their possible problem and solution.
+The following chart lists the error codes along with their possible problem and solution.
 Using this chart may help you diagnose and/or fix a problem you may be experiencing.
 Please refer to this chart before calling for service assistance.